Frequently Asked Questions

 4. Why is Regent FE better than banks?

 It is quick and easy to apply, easy to use and understand.
 Our costs are not only significantly lower but also predictable and transparent.
 Furthermore, we aim to save you time and money by providing the best service and pricing a fintech can provide.
 We aim to put you in control with friendly reporting and monitoring functions.
-Our rates are much more competitive than your bank rates.
+Our rates are much more competitive than rates provided by a typical high street bank.
 Please compare our service with your bank or currency exchange provider – you’ll find that you are paying a very high premium when you use your bank, while Regent FE offers you more money for your money.

 5. Which currencies and countries does Regent FE operate in?